robertwhunter/nephromaths/_book/03-General.md

 ## Diet

 Meat-based diets generate acid.
 H^+^ production is approximately 1mmol/kg body weight on an omnivorous diet.
-A diet based on fruit and vegetables will generate an alkali load [@kamel1990a].
+A diet based on fruit and vegetables will generate a net alkali load [@kamel1990a].

 ## Basic set of investigations